 Should your organization consider classroom training or online training?

-Here are a few questions to help you decide.
+Here are few questions to help you decide.

 - Does your organization have a distributed workforce?
 Do your employees telecommute?